-Foreclosure Landlord Tenant Lease Evictions
+Foreclosure Landlord-Tenant Evictions

 A buyer purchases the property subject to the leases.

 The Helping Families Save Their Homes Act went into effect in 2009.
 This law included the Protecting Tenants at Foreclosure Act (PTFA) PFTA requires that any new owner takes the foreclosed property subject to the rights of the lease and tenant.
-A lease or tenancy is bona fide under Section 702 of the PTFA if: (a) a tenant is not the mortgagor or the mortgagor’s child, spouse, or parent; (b) the lease resulted from an arm’s length transaction; and (c) the rent is not substantially less than the fair market rent, unless the reduction is due to a federal, state or local subsidy.
+A lease or tenancy is bona fide under Section 702 of the PTFA if: (a) a tenant is not the mortgagor or the mortgagor’s child, spouse, or parent; (b) the lease resulted from an arm’s length transaction; and (c) the rent is not substantially less than the fair market rent unless the reduction is due to a federal, state or local subsidy.
 PTFA expired in 2014, but most states kept the rule that a buyer purchases subject to the leases.

-Under PITFA bona fide tenants may continue to occupy the property until the end of a lease unless the lease is at will or the home is sold to a purchaser who intends to own the unit as a primary residence.
-In those cases, a 90 day notice must be given.
+Under PITFA, bona fide tenants may continue to occupy the property until the end of a lease unless the lease is at will or the home is sold to a purchaser who intends to own the unit as a primary residence.
+In those cases, a 90-day notice must be given.
 Tenants with Section 8 vouchers are also protected.
 The statute also requires that any eviction notices must also be sent to the Housing Authority.
-If the individual rents from a corporation the lease is still protected.
-PFTA entitles tenants to a 90 day notice to quit.
+If the individual rents from a corporation, the lease is still protected.
+PFTA entitles tenants to a 90-day notice to quit.
 Longer-term leases must enter into the contract before “notice of foreclosure.
-Dodd Frank defines this “Notice of foreclosure,” as the date the foreclosure sale transfers the title.
+Dodd-Frank defines this “Notice of foreclosure,” as the date the foreclosure sale transfers the title.

 Landlord and Tenant Rights

-There are two rules that govern a tenants rights:
+Two rules govern a tenants rights:

 - The tenant must pay rent to remain in the property.
 If the tenant does not pay rent, it constitutes an independent ground for eviction.
 The new owner merely steps into the shoes of the old owner.
 The failure to comply with a clause or provision of the lease can be grounds for eviction.

 Two state trial courts have held PTFA’s 90-day notice requirement applies to post-foreclosure evictions even if the tenant fails to pay rent.
-Courts have concluded PTFA’s longer notice period, which makes no distinction between terminations with or without cause preempts the requirement of a 90 day notice.
+Courts have concluded PTFA’s longer notice period, which makes no distinction between terminations with or without cause, preempts the requirement of a 90-day notice.
 In Stanko, the court held PTFA’s 90-day notice period “is inviolable no matter what theory of eviction a foreclosing party has available to it.”
 The new owner assumed the lease “subject to and conditioned upon. providing the tenant a notice to vacate ‘at least 90 days before the effective date of such notice….”